MarcialRosales/rabbitmq-developer-guide/whichErlangVersion.md

 Given the information above, which Erlang Version is RabbitMQ running with?

+We follow these steps to find that out:

 **1. Erlang major version**

 Erlang major version is `19` -> We get it from Erlang/OTP **19** [erts-8.3.5.3]